 Salt is corrosive and has the potential to damage certain materials.
 It also creates high pH levels and calcium build-up in pool equipment.
 So you have to take precautions, such as balancing the water and maintaining salt cells.

 You should also avoid using specific types of pool liner, heaters, lighting, fixtures, and masonry that will corrode over time.
 Instead, use a cupronickel (also known as copper-nickel alloy) heater, or install a sacrificial zinc anode that will absorb all the corrosion.

 What Maintenance do Saltwater Pools Need?

-Salt cells need replacement every three to five years.
+Salt cells need replacement every three to seven years.
 Meanwhile, the parts of the system may also need maintenance and replacement over time.